 Health play staff

-You could work as a play assistant or a health play specialist (previously known as a hospital play specialist)
+You could work as a play assistant or a health play specialist.

 Depending on your role and level of responsibility, you would

 - organise daily play and art activities in the playroom or at the bedside

 - use play to maintain a child’s level of development during illness

 - help children deal with their anxieties and feelings

 - use play to prepare children for hospital procedures